aptech/docs/docs/dropcategories.rst

            med

-Additionally, this time when we print the frequency report, we can see that the observations where *yarn_length* was equal to *"high"* have been removed.
+Additionally, this time when we print the frequency report, we can see that the observations where *yarn_length* was equal to `"high"` have been removed.

 ::

-    print frequency(yarn, "yarn_length")
+    print frequency(yarn, "yarn_length");

 ::